 Energy Efficiency need-to-knows for commercial owners and lessors

-Since 1 July 2017 more commercial buildings are now required to disclose energy fficiency before the building goes on the market for sale, lease or sublease.
+Since 1 July 2017 more commercial buildings are now required to disclose energy efficiency before the building goes on the market for sale, lease or sublease.

 The Commercial Building Disclosure (CBD) Program now requires most sellers and lessors of office space of greater than 1000m2 to obtain a Building Energy Efficiency Certificate (BEEC).
 Previously, only buildings of 1000m2 or more were under the mandatory disclosure threshold.
 BEECs must also now be publicly available on the Building Energy Efficiency Register.